-Scheduler REST API Reference
+Scheduler REST API (Classic)

-This topic describes how to perform common tasks in Windows Azure Scheduler by using the Scheduler management REST API.
+This topic describes how to perform common tasks in Azure Scheduler by using the Scheduler management REST API.

 A valid Azure account and an active Azure subscription are required.
 This documentation assumes that you already have an active subscription and associated subscription ID.

 A management certificate for your Azure subscription.
 A management certificate is required to authenticate client access to resources in your subscription.
 You must use an X-509 v3 certificate that contains a public key and has a .cer file name extension.
-For information on how to create a management certificate, see Manage Certificates in Windows Azure.
+For information on how to create a management certificate, see Manage Certificates in Azure.

-The Scheduler API provides a RESTful set of operations that interact with Windows Azure Scheduler service to manage your scheduled jobs and job collections.
+The Scheduler API provides a RESTful set of operations that interact with Azure Scheduler service to manage your scheduled jobs and job collections.

 The Scheduler management API enables a core set of site administration scenarios: